-To get between Thira and Thirassia, you can take a ferry from either the town of Athinios (central Thira) or Ammoudi (northern Thira).
+To get between Thira and Thirassia, you can take a ferry from Athinios (the island's main port) or Ammoudi in Oia.
+If you want to go beyond Thirassia to other, farther away Greek Isles, stick to Athinios.
 Service frequency depends on the season, but you can expect at least one trip a day in either direction.
-You can buy tickets online ahead of time, or purchase them at the ferry port.
-One-way trips cost about €3 EUR (about $4 USD).
+You can buy tickets at the ferry port.
+One-way trips cost as little as 5 euros ($5.59).

-|Car, ATV and Moped||Although the KTEL buses are convenient, some say they can often be overcrowded during the summer and unreliable during the off-seasons.
+|Car, ATV and Moped||Although the KTEL buses are convenient, they may get crowded during the summer and unreliable during the offseason.
 A car may be convenient if you're not staying in a densely packed town.
 Some people may prefer a moped (if you have a motorcycle license) or an all-terrain vehicle (ATV) for traversing less-traveled routes.
 Rental agencies are located at the airport as well as in Fira.
 You'll have to apply for an international driver's license, which can be done online at the IDL Service website.|

 Taxis are available on both Thira and Thirassia.
 Major routes, such as those from the ferry ports to Fira, from Oia to Fira, or travel to certain towns from the airports have fixed rates.
 For these routes, expect to pay anywhere between 10 euros to 20 euros ($11.19 to $22.37), depending on your final destination.
 But if you're using a taxi to get around town or to one of the less-visited areas, make sure to agree upon a price before getting into the cab.
 It's also a good idea to write down the address of your final destination.